warnettconsultingltd/wcl-coding-challenges/crickett-coding-challenges/wc-tool/README.md

   the main method merges concerns; there is parameter validation AND file processing.
 * Two additional classes have therefore been introduced to the solution; ParameterValidator and FileProcessor.
 * Yes, naming isn't my strong point!

+The solution to this step can be generated via "mvn clean install" maven build.
+This produces in the target directory a jar file, wc-tool-0.1.jar, which can be invoked via java -jar.
+This build process will run the tests on the project.

+The test.txt file can be manually downloaded as per challenge.

 ### Step Two